 Founded in Bloomington in 1820, Indiana University is one of the oldest state-supported universities.
-It is also one of the largest, serving more than 98,000 students on eight campuses.
-The university attracts students from all 50 states and around the world and has 4,884 full-time faculty.
+It is also one of the largest, serving more than 100,000 students on eight campuses.
+The university attracts students from all 50 states and around the world and has more than 5,000 full-time faculty.

-Indiana University is accredited by the North Central Association of Colleges and Schools.
+Indiana University is accredited by the Higher Learning Commission and a member of the North Central Association.